-"Yes," Maura finally choked out, and it was all she felt capable of articulating at the moment.
+"Yes," Maura choked out, and it was all she felt capable of articulating at the moment.

 The obvious rapture in her tone encouraged and thrilled Jane just as much as the blatant physical response: Maura was writhing and arching, reaching one hand behind her to grasp at the headboard rails as if for dear life, the other burying itself in Jane's unruly hair.
 Jane shifted her position once more so that she could put her lips and tongue back to work on Maura's neck, just below her ear.
 The addition of this action catapulted Maura into a new level of ecstasy, and a significantly louder one at that.
 In an effort to quell the noise, Jane shifted again, putting her free hand behind Maura's neck and lifting her into a fierce, stifling kiss.

-When Jane eventually pulled back and saw the tears on Maura's face, she didn't have to wonder or worry about why they were there.
-The look in Maura's eyes spelled out everything.
-Happiness, relief, satiation all in one.
+When Jane pulled back and saw the tears on Maura's face, she didn't have to wonder or worry about why they were there.
+The look in Maura's eyes spelled out everything: happiness, relief, satiation all in one.

 "Maura?"
 Jane whispered, lying down next to her.
 But she didn't know what to ask or say.

 It was hard for Maura to know what to say, either.
 She was very much awake and alive, but completely spent.
 She couldn't think to put her bliss into words.
 She had never felt so aware of every particle of her being, of the idea that the human soul not only existed but could be touched by another person.
-She had never expected to reach such a divine, high plane of euphoria in mortality.
+She had never expected to reach such a divine plane of euphoria in mortality.
 Somehow she knew this ecstasy hadn't come just because it was an intimate experience, but because Jane Rizzoli had brought her there.
-All of these disparate things were thoughts she wanted desperately to communicate, but had no energy to do so.
+All of these disparate things were thoughts she was desperate to communicate, but had no energy to do so.

 Mustering all the strength and breath she had left in her, Maura said, "Jane."

 "Yes?"
-Jane asked attentively, taking Maura's hand when the woman weakly reached out.
+Jane asked, taking Maura's hand when the woman weakly reached out.

 Forcing her eyes open, Maura turned to meet Jane's gaze.
 "My sweet, sweet Jane.
 I love you… more than I can say."